BOXWOOD Overview Information

 Boxwood might stop viruses from reproducing, but there isn't enough scientific evidence to support this theory.

 - Treating HIV/AIDS.
-There is preliminary evidence that 990 mg per day of a specific boxwood leaf extract (SPV 30) might delay disease progression in HIV-infected people.
+There is early evidence that 990 mg per day of a specific boxwood leaf extract (SPV 30) might delay disease progression in HIV-infected people.
 It seems to delay decreases in CD4 cell counts, increases in viral load, and/or progression to AIDS in HIV-infected people who have no AIDS symptoms.
 A higher dose of 1980 mg per day does not seem to be effective.

 - Stimulating the immune system.